Modification of Child Support in NJ Due to Loss of Income During the COVID-19 Coronavirus Crisis

 In this difficult time, parents must communicate and keep each other advised of their current situations.
 If you are unable to pay the full support amount, talk to your spouse and try to find a temporary solution.
 Continue to pay as much as you can.
 Making a good faith effort to meet your obligation will benefit your children and may also prove beneficial in court.

 The approach that courts will take to motions for modification of child support and the COVID-19 coronavirus is uncertain.
 Although courts have generally been very strict in applying factors to modification actions, the unprecedented economic upheaval and the length of time required to recover may demand that courts view income loss very differently for some time.
 Child support modification cases can become very complex.
 Anyone considering legal action to modify support would be wise to consult an experienced family law attorney.
-If you have any questions about child support in NJ, call the Law Offices of Peter Van Aulen at 201-845-7400, for a free consultation.
+If you have any questions about child support in NJ, call the Law Offices of Peter Van Aulen at 201-845-7400, for a consultation.